-The Hilo area has a humid tropical climate and has a narrow temperature range.
+Laupahoehoe is located along the Hamakua Coast, which has a humid tropical climate like Hilo, and has a narrow temperature range.
 July and August are the warmest months, with high and low average daily temperatures of 83°F and 68°F, respectively.
 January and February, the coolest months, have a high daily average temperature of 80°F and a low daily average of 63°F. Average annual rainfall is approximately 130 in.
 (NOAA 2016).
 Rain infiltrates easily into the permeable basalt and there are no permanent streams south of the Wailuku River (Mink and Lau 1993).
 The Hilo area is heavily vegetated given the warm temperature and high rainfall.